AbdelrahmanRF/ProgrammingAdvices/README.md

 # Programming Advices Course Progress

 Welcome to my journey of mastering **Programming Advices**!
-This repository contains my solutions, notes, and practice code from the course.
-I am currently progressing toward Course 24.
+This repository contains my solutions, notes, and practice code from the courses.
+I am currently progressing toward Course 23.

 ---